 |Definition of Materiality||Information is material if “a substantial likelihood that the disclosure of the omitted fact would have been viewed by the reasonable investor as having significantly altered the ‘total mix’ of the information made available.”
 (U.S. Supreme Court definition, (TSC Indus.
 V. Northway, Inc., 426 U.S. 438 (1976) and Basic v.
 Levinson, 485 U.S. 224 (1988))||Information that “may reasonably be considered important for reflecting the organization’s economic, environmental and social impacts, or influencing the decisions of stakeholders” (GRI definition)||“A matter is material if it is of such relevance and importance4 that it could substantively5 influence the assessments of providers of financial capital with regard to the organization’s ability to create value over the short, medium and long term.”
 (IIRC definition)|

 The Initiative for Responsible Investment (IRI)

-The IRI at Harvard University is working in close collaboration with SASB in three important ways.
+The IRI at Harvard University collaborates with SASB in three ways.

-- The IRI is conducting research into the methods for determining non-financial materiality, such that a generally accepted view can be arrived at, suitable for use by the financial accounting and non-financial accounting professionals.
+- The IRI is conducting research into the methods for determining non-financial materiality, with the goal of arriving at a generally accepted view suitable for use by financial and non-financial accounting professionals.

 - The IRI provided guiding principles by which the sustainability accounting standards are developed, ensuring consistency across all industries.